minio/docs/README.md

 ### Linux

-1. Run `git checkout https://github.com/minio/docs` and `cd docs` to move into the working directory.
+1. Run `git clone https://github.com/minio/docs` and `cd docs` to move into the working directory.

 2. Create a new virtual environment `python3 -m venv venv`.
 Activate it using